Menu

 Dr. Maria Montessori: A Trailblazer in Medicine and Education

-Global Impact and Recognition
+Global Impact and Enduring Philosophy

-• The prepared environment — spaces should be designed to encourage exploration, safety, and success.
+• The prepared environment – Spaces should be designed to encourage exploration, safety, and success.

 From Children to Dementia Care: A Continuing Legacy